Collaborative Research Chair for Asian Business Leader DevelopmentAdjunct ProfessorSumie NAKAYAMA

 Energy Business Development

 Graduated from Tokyo Institute of Technology Graduate School of Engineering.
 PhD (Engineering).
 Developed career through working as a researcher of energy and climate policy in J-POWER, studying as a visiting researcher at Center for Energy and Environment Policy Research MIT while observing international climate policy negotiations.
-Currently serving as Executive Senior Advisor of J-POWER and Member of the Board of Directors of Global CCS Institute.
+Currently serving as Executive Officer of J-POWER and Member of the Board of Directors of Global CCS Institute.

 "Transparency co-design of scientific research agendas: 40 research questions for socially relevant climate engineering research", Sustainability Science, January 2017, Volume 12, Issue 1 (co-author)